abduulrahmankhalid/Information-Retrieval-System/README.md

 # Information-Retrieval-System
-## Information Retrieval with Positional Index and Phrase Queries ,Ranked Cosine Similarity
+## Information Retrieval with Positional Index and Phrase Queries ,Ranked by Cosine Similarity
 #### This repository is a part of course work for IS 313 Data storage and retrieval - Fall semester 2022-2023 - FCAI-HU
 ### First part :